 Itching for a new technique?
 Cook your salmon on wood!
 Felicitously, The Alaska Seafood Marketing Institute has a rich selection of recipes to give inspiration to your next planked salmon meal.
 Their two most popular wild salmon dishes--our favorite included here--feature salmon grilled on a cedar plank.
 Planks for grilling can be found for around $10 at most hardware and grocery stores.
 The planks infuse the salmon with a subtle smoky flavor and offer a fun way to mix up your repertoire when it comes to cooking salmon!

 - 1 pound sockeye salmon

 - 1 bunch green onions, trimmed and sliced length-wise

 Soak wood in water 30 minutes to 2 hours.
 Pat wood plank dry and spray-coat or lightly oil one side.

 Ready the Salmon

 Place green onions on moistened plank; top with salmon fillet.
 Blend remaining ingredients and rub onto salmon.
 Let fish rest 5 minutes before cooking.

-Place the planked salmon on the grill using indirect heat (not directly over heat).
+Place the planked salmon on the grill.
 Reduce heat to medium and cook in covered grill for 10 to 15 minutes.
-Cook until salmon is opaque throughout, but not overcooked.
-(Baking at 400° works, too)
+Cook until salmon reaches internal temperature of 120 °F) and flakes easily.